Self-hosting Obsidian

 Why I Built My Own Sync Server

-After researching options, I chose CouchDB for replication, paired with Obsidian’s LiveSync plugin.
-Combined with Docker for containerization and Pinggy for secure tunneling, this solution is robust, maintainable, and more reliable than many paid alternatives.
+After evaluating several options from Git-based sync to Syncthing I landed on CouchDB paired with the Obsidian LiveSync plugin.
+Add Docker for containerization and Pinggy for secure tunneling, and you get a stack that’s lightweight, maintainable, and genuinely more reliable than most paid sync services.

 What We’re Building